JuniperWrenMcGill/Coding-Quiz/README.md

 ## Installation

 This is a web-based application, so there's no need for installation.
-Simply access the app through your web browser.
+Simply access the app through your web browser by going to <a href="https://juniperwrenmcgill.github.io/Coding-Quiz/" target="_blank">https://juniperwrenmcgill.github.io/Coding-Quiz/</a>.

 ## Usage